 g) The expression assigned to a lazy or fuzzy variable might contain a direct or indirect reference to this variable.
 Evaluation of such an expression shall cause a dynamic error.

 h) Using the dot notation (see clauses 6.2.1.1, 6.2.2.1 and 6.2.5.1) and index notation (see clauses 6.2.3 and 6.2.7) for referencing a field, alternative or element of an address value, which actual value is null shall cause an error.

+i) The expression shall evaluate to a value, which is at least partially initialized (therefore, in particular, it shall not evaluate to omit).

 Examples